ibragimovscode1/CarViewer/README.md

 The first project  of the Hackingwithswift training.
 In this project, I learned elements and methods such as UITable, UIimage, Filemanager.
 As a section break challenge, I learned to enlarge the font size, sort the array from smallest to largest.
+# StoryBoard & Fully Programmatic
+I used both of them and made UI on programmatic side I used SnapKit Framework

 https://www.hackingwithswift.com/100/16